CreonC/Golem/README.md

 ## Quick Start

-1. Download the latest Golem release
+1. Download the latest Golem release (There's none, you'll have to build it yourself)
 2. Create a configuration file (config.json)
 3. Run Golem:
 ```bash